Guillermo Söhnlein: Ocean exploration ventures

-In 2013, he founded Blue Marble Exploration, which organized high-profile expeditions to explore the oceans in manned submersibles.
-These expeditions were intended to push the limits of technology, science, operations, and human endurance in order to raise public awareness of the world's oceans.
+In 2013, he founded Blue Marble Exploration, which organized high-profile expeditions to explore the oceans in crewed submersibles.

 Sea-Space Connections

-In 2011, he founded the Sea-Space Initiative, a global project to provide collaboration in ocean and space industries.
+In 2011, Söhnlein founded the Sea-Space Initiative, a global project to provide collaboration in ocean and space industries.
 The first program, launched in May 2012, is the Sea-Space Summit, a global series of invitation-only workshops.